nazrulworld/fhir.resources/README.rst

-Powered by pydantic_, all `FHIR Resources <https://www.hl7.org/fhir/resourcelist.html>`_ are available as python class with built-in data validation, faster in performance and optionally ``orjson`` support has been included as performance booster!
+Powered by pydantic_, all `FHIR Resources <https://www.hl7.org/fhir/resourcelist.html>`_ are available as python class with built-in data validation, faster in performance and optionally ``orjson`` support has been included as a performance booster!
 Written in modern python.

 * Easy to construct, easy to extended validation, easy to export.
 * By inheriting behaviour from pydantic_, compatible with `ORM <https://en.wikipedia.org/wiki/Object-relational_mapping>`_.